1. What Is Sharepoint 2010?

 Answer: Enables SharePoint users and custom code to receive notifications of events that occur in an external system.

 43. What is the primary benefit of using apps for SharePoint?

 Answer: Each app for SharePoint is isolated from the rest of the system.

 44. How are BDC models and apps for SharePoint related?

-BDC models can be scoped to apps for SharePoint and connection information is defined and stored separately from the app-scoped BDC model in BDC connections.
-(SharePoint Admin Interview Questions)
+Answer: BDC models can be scoped to apps for SharePoint and connection information is defined and stored separately from the app-scoped BDC model in BDC connections.

 45. What is the In-Memory BI Engine (IMBI)?

-The In Memory multidimensional data analysis engine (IMBI), also known as the Vertipaq engine, allows for almost instant analysis.
+Answer: The In-Memory multidimensional data analysis engine (IMBI), also known as the Vertipaq engine, allows for almost instant analysis.

 46. What is the Analysis Services Effective User?

-Eliminates the need for Kerberos delegation when per-user authentication is used for Analysis Services data sources.
-By supporting Analysis Services Effective User feature, authorization checks will be based on the user specified by the EffectiveUserName property instead of using the currently authenticated user.
+Answer: Eliminates the need for Kerberos delegation when per-user authentication is used for Analysis Services data sources.
+By supporting the Analysis Services Effective User feature, authorization checks will be based on the user-specified by the EffectiveUserName property instead of using the currently authenticated user.